mkalten/reacTIVision/README.txt

 markers.
 You will find the default "amoeba" set of 216 fiducials in the document "default.pdf" within the symbols folder.
 Print this document and attach the labels to any object you want to track.
-The default fiducial tracking engine is based on the included fidtrack library, which also provides an alternative "classic“ fiducial set, which are a reimplementation of Enrico Costanza’s d-touch concept.
-See below how to configure the application to use these symbol sets.

 reacTIVision detects the ID, position and rotation angle of fiducial markers in the realtime video and transmits these values to the client